thanksmister/androidthings-mqtt-alarm-panel/README.md

 I have also made a version of the same software that runs on Android devices which can be found on [Google Play] (https://play.google.com/store/apps/details?id=com.thanksmister.iot.mqtt.alarmpanel).

 At this time there is an issue dimming the brightness of the backlight for the display.
-So for now I have included a screen saver feature as a short-term fix until the bug is addressed by the Android Things development team.
-I will update the application once I can use the screen dimming feature for Android Things.
+So for now I have included a screen saver feature as a short-term fix until the issue is addressed by the Android Things development team.

 There have been multiple display issues using Android Things 0.5.0 and 0.5.1, therefore this application runs best under Android Things 0.4.1.